 Support and production

 The work was developed during an artistic residency at STEIM, Studio for Electro-Acoustic Music in February 2013.
 A special acknowledgement goes to Jonathan Reus, Marije Baalman, Nico Bes, and Esther Roschar for their invaluable support during the production and preview of the work.
 STEIM (the studio for electro-instrumental music) is an independent live electronic music centre unique in its dedicated to the performing arts.
 STEIM has stimulated the design of extremely physical interfaces and is widely considered as the pioneering place for the new live electronic concepts.

-bio, biosensing technologies, body, MMG; self-perception, proprioception, sensory deprivation, otherness; internal organs, muscle tension; high sound pressure level, pulse light, induced skeletal resonance, standing wave; real time, audio and light processing, pure data.
+bio, biosensing technologies, body, MMG; self-perception, proprioception, sensory deprivation, otherness; blood, flesh, internal organs, muscle tension; high sound pressure level, pulse light, induced skeletal resonance, whole-body vibration, standing wave; real time, audio and light processing, pure data.